robeastwood-agency/markdown-demo/VIEWING-R4.md

-# Viewing
+# Viewing an implementation guide
-The content can be viewed by the following means:

-## Viewing in a browser
-This content is not yet available to be viewed on a browser via the world wide web, so in order to view with a browser, the content must be first be copied (i.e. downloaded) onto your own computer.
+Implementation guides are viewed in a browser.
+In order to view with a browser you must first get a copy onto your own computer.

-### 1. Downloading a copy of the repository
-The following options are available to download the content.

-#### a) Option 1 - download a 'snapshot'
+## Option 1 - getting a copy by downloading a 'snapshot'
 To download a point-in-time snapshot:
  1. Go back to the [home page](https://github.com/AuDigitalHealth/ci-fhir-r4) of this repository
  2. Click on the green `Clone or download` button